AdirthaBorgohain/NER-RE/README.md

 # NER-RE
-A Named Entity Recognition + Relation Extraction Pipeline built using spacy v3.0.
+A Named Entity Recognition + Relation Extraction Pipeline built using spaCy v3.0.
 Given a text, the pipeline will extract entites from the text as trained and will assign a relation between the entities, if any.

 There are two separate models: A Named Entity Recognition Model and Relation Extraction Model.